Skip to main content

 DimensionThe logical columns you want to group ("slice and dice") and filter by.
 These can point to singular warehouse columns or can be arbitrary (non-aggregating) expressions.

-JoinAlso called “join relationships,” a join describes the relationship between two datasets, most commonly linked together using a shared common field.
-Note that users cannot define joins between datasets that belong to different models.
+JoinAlso called “join relationships,” a join describes the relationship between two models, most commonly linked together using a shared common field.
+Note that users cannot define joins between models that belong to different projects.

-Hex imports semantic model files stored in GitHub, translating them into semantic objects (datasets, dimensions, measures, and joins) that represents data structures.
+Hex imports Cube and MetricFlow semantic model files stored in GitHub, while Snowflake Semantic Views are stored in Snowflake.
+Hex translates the models into semantic objects (models, dimensions, measures, and joins) that represent data structures.
 These components can be selected from the Data browser, where users can access these objects through Explore to easily build queries by dragging and dropping the available dimensions, measures, and joins.

 Importing a semantic model flow